Skip to main content

 All I could do was clean, cook, and put things in order.
 I thought this would be my life, my future, my death.

-Everything changed when I met the right people.
+Everything started to change when I met the right people.
 They showed me that I wasn’t broken — I was just believing the wrong thoughts.

 When I started therapy, I learned to look at my mind with curiosity instead of fear.

-I met my therapist around four years ago, and that moment felt like a small light appeared at the end of the dark tunnel of intrusive thoughts.
+I met my therapist around four years ago, and that moment felt like a small light at the end of a very dark tunnel.

 She once said, “You don’t have to believe every thought that appears.”